 The Welding and Cutting Course is intended to prepare the successful student for entry-level employment in the field of welding and cutting.
 The curriculum includes Safety, Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW), Oxy-fuel Cutting, and Gas Tungsten Arc Welding (GTAW).
 Click the link for the Structural Welding Application.

 This course is an introduction to welding of pipe using the Shielded Metal Arc Welding process (SMAW) and Gas Tungsten Arc Welding (GTAW) including electrode selection, equipment setup, and safe shop practices.
 Click the link for the Customized Welding-Application.

 Manufacturing Skills Basic

-Manufacturing Skills Certification is designed to provide the student with the skills needed to be successful in a high-performance manufacturing environment.
-The course introduces and reinforces skills such as safety, print reading, precision measuring instruments and quality systems.
-In addition, lean manufacturing principles are introduced, including 5S, value stream mapping, kanban systems, and process controls.
+Manufacturing Skills Certification is designed to provide applicants with the skills needed to be successful in a high-performance manufacturing environment.
+The course introduces and reinforces skills in safety, interpreting technical documents, precision measuring instruments and quality systems.
+In addition, high performance manufacturing principles are introduced, including 5S, value stream mapping, kanban systems, and process controls.

 Maintenance Technician certification is intended to introduce the student to skills required for basic maintenance.
 Students will use Boolean algebra and trig in their study of AC/DC electrical, wiring, power distribution, electrical machines, relay controls, motor controls, programmable logic controls, fluid power and troubleshooting.
 Requires completion of Manufacturing Skills Basic as a prerequisite.